Siguza, 17. Aug 2018

 So within 5 instructions the kernel locks down the values iBoot preprogrammed for RoRgn, and initialised and locks down the KTRR registers as well.

-process.
+Then it goes on to bootstrap the BSD subsystem, eventually leading to the creation of userland and the launchd process.
 This means that any exploit based on an app, WebKit, or even an untether binary will be much too late to do anything about KTRR.
 You’d need either a bootchain exploit, or one that runs very early during kernel bootstrap - which sounds rather infeasible in the presence of KASLR.

 Mem: 0xfffffff0057fc000-0xfffffff005f5c000 File: 0x06e0000-0x0e40000 r--/r-- __PRELINK_TEXT